 Two Safety Awards

 For several years, the IADC Safety Award was granted to safety innovations made for the dredging industry.
-As of 2021, two safety awards will be given: one to a dredging company and a second will be granted to a supply chain organisation active in the dredging industry.
+Two safety awards will be given: one to a dredging company and a second will be granted to a supply chain organisation active in the dredging industry.
 This concerns subcontractors and suppliers of goods and services.
-Nominations for both awards can be submitted as from January 2023.
+Nominations for both awards can be submitted as from March 2023.

 "As IADC we realise that suppliers of dredging contractors play an important role in increasing safety by offering innovative solutions with the help of the latest technical developments”, says René Kolman, Secretary General at IADC.